openweb3/web3go/README.md

     NewClientWithOption("http://localhost:8545", providers.Option{...})
 ```

+The provider of both client created by `NewClient` and `NewClientWithOption` are [middlewarable providers](https://github.com/openweb3/go-rpc-provider).

+Middlewarable providers could hook CallContext/BatchCallContext/Subscribe, such as log RPC request and response or cache environment variable in the context.

-for custom pre/post Call/Batchcall behaviors, you can use HookCallContext of Middlewarable, such as log requests and so on, see more from [go-rpc-provider](https://github.com/openweb3/go-rpc-provider)
+For custom pre/post Call/Batchcall behaviors, you can use HookCallContext of Middlewarable, such as log requests and so on, see more from [go-rpc-provider](https://github.com/openweb3/go-rpc-provider)
 ```golang
 	p, e := providers.NewBaseProvider(context.Background(), "http://localhost:8545")
 	if e != nil {